 Invest Europe position

-With the Directive in force, Invest Europe’s attention is now on its implementation and application across 28 Member States, and particularly on ensuring that the tailoring and proportionality the Directive foresees is maintained in the various technical standards and guidelines the European Securities and Markets Authority (ESMA) produces.
+With the Directive in force, Invest Europe’s attention has mainly been on its implementation and application across 28 Member States, and particularly on ensuring that the tailoring and proportionality the Directive foresees is maintained in the various technical standards and guidelines the European Securities and Markets Authority (ESMA) produces.
 Where any inconsistencies with or deviations from the Directive are identified, we seek to challenge these at the appropriate level, whether that be national or EU.
+One example of this is the practice of certain national regulators to impose a “host” fee on fund managers who are trying to exercise their marketing passport in those jurisdictions.

 Third Country Access to the EU